guilhermeg2k/dusk-lang/README.md

 ### Version: 0.3

 - Type inference
+- Comments

+### Version 0.4

 - Remove the need of the keyword fn for functions
-- Comments
+- Support for else if